Full Sail

 Full Sail Grads on Award-Winning Video Games

-Full Sail’s game degree programs prepare students for roles on award-worthy video games.
+Studying games at Full Sail can prepare students for roles on award-worthy video games.

-Full Sail's robust array of Game degree programs, coupled with the school's top-tier facilities and accomplished educators, prepare students to make their mark on blockbuster hits, inventive indie games, and award-worthy titles.
-For the last seven years in a row, The Princeton Review named Full Sail on its lists of "Top 50 Best Undergraduate Game Design Programs" and "Top 25 Best Graduate Game Design Programs."
+Full Sail's game-focused areas of study, coupled with the school's top-tier facilities and accomplished educators, prepare students to make their mark on blockbuster hits, inventive indie games, and award-worthy titles.
+The Princeton Review has included Full Sail on its lists of "Top 50 Best Undergraduate Game Design Programs" and "Top 25 Best Graduate Game Design Programs."

 The Game Awards annually celebrate some of the highest achievements in gaming, and Full Sail graduates frequently make appearances in the credits of nominated and winning projects.
-More than 170 Full Sail graduates were credited on 35 nominated games across 23 categories for the 2021 Game Awards.
-Grads also contributed to a number of winning projects, including heavy-hitting titles like Deathloop, Resident Evil 4, and Forza Horizon 5.
-Overall, 46 graduates were credited on 35 winning projects in 23 categories.
+More than 350 Full Sail graduates were credited on 31 nominated games across 22 categories for the 2023 Game Awards.
+Grads also contributed to a number of winning projects, including heavy-hitting titles like Baldur’s Gate 3, Final Fantasy XVI, and Marvel’s Spider-Man 2.
+In total, 35 graduates contributed to nine winning projects in 15 categories.

 Grads Working on Nominated & Winning Projects

-Full Sail grads worked in high-level roles on a number of Game Awards nominees.
-Game Design graduate and Hall of Fame member Shaun McCabe served as the Head of Technology on Game of the Year nominee Ratchet & Clank: Rift Apart, while Game Art grad Ernesto Becerra fleshed out the game's worlds as an Advanced Environment Artist.
-Deathloop won in the Best Game Direction and Best Art Direction categories; Graphic Design graduate Tommy Callahan was a Creative Voiceover Director and Voiceover Producer on the game, while Game Development grad Alan Webb contributed to the game's code as an Engineer.
-Best Esports Game nominee Call of Duty had some help from Game Development grads JungWoo Choi and Ryan Hummer, who worked as a Senior Software Engineer and Lead Tools Engineer, respectively.
+Full Sail grads have worked in high-level roles on a number of Game Awards nominees over the years.
+Graduate and Hall of Fame member Shaun McCabe served as the Head of Technology on Game of the Year nominee Ratchet & Clank: Rift Apart, while grad Ernesto Becerra fleshed out the game's worlds as an Advanced Environment Artist.
+Deathloop won in the Best Game Direction and Best Art Direction categories; graduate Tommy Callahan was a Creative Voiceover Director and Voiceover Producer on the game, while grad Alan Webb contributed to the game's code as an Engineer.
+Best Esports Game nominee Call of Duty had some help from grads JungWoo Choi and Ryan Hummer, who worked as a Senior Software Engineer and Lead Tools Engineer, respectively.

 A Full Sail Education

-Full Sail's bachelor's and master's programs put professional tools in students' hands to prepare them for the demands of the video game industry, from the hours they'll keep to the technology they'll use every day.
+Full Sail's areas of study put professional tools in students' hands to prepare them for the demands of the video game industry, from the hours they'll keep to the technology they'll use every day.

 Accomplished Educators

-"Full Sail is unique from other universities because we require industry experience," says Rebecca Leis, the Program Director for Full Sail's Game Development and Computer Science degree programs.
+"Full Sail is unique from other universities because we require industry experience," says Dr. Rebecca Leis, the Program Director for several of Full Sail’s disciplines.
 "There's theory and then there's actual experience… Experience tells us what we should and shouldn't focus in on.
 Our experts have really gone through this space and spent the time and effort to sift through the information.
 They help guide you in the direction that is more aligned to your goals in a way that is efficient and successful."

 Next-Level Classes

-Game Art students learn how to create 3D content for any type of game on any kind of platform.
-They build a solid foundation in art principles and modeling software with classes like Shading & Lighting and Model Creation, learn how to develop gaming models and add texture in Art Creation for Games, create their own players in Advanced Game Characters, and add lifelike motion to games in the Motion Capture class.
+Visual Arts Bachelor of Science Completion Program – Game Art Concentration Students studying game art learn how to create 3D content for games and other immersive environments.
+They build a solid foundation in art principles and modeling software with classes like Shading & Lighting and Model Creation, learn how to develop gaming models and add texture in Art Creation for Games, create their own characters in Advanced Game Characters, and add lifelike motion to their work in the Motion Capture class.

-The Game Design program prepares students to work in professional game studios by taking them through the development process from start to finish.
+Interactive Technology Bachelor of Science Completion Program – Game Design Concentration Learning about game design prepares students to work in professional game studios by taking them through the development process from start to finish.
 They gain a deep understanding of how different systems in a game interact in Systems Design, learn how to guide their ideas into a cohesive level in Level Design I, generate a challenge and reward system for their game in Game Mechanics II, and prepare their finished project for public release in Project & Portfolio VI.

-In the Game Development bachelor's degree program, students learn the programming languages and theory needed to become professional game developers and engine builders.
-They conduct human-computer interaction research and apply recommendations to software development in Applied Human-Computer Interaction, discover the relationship between programming languages and hardware in Computer Organization & Architecture, create and render content for real-time 3-D games in 3-D Content Creation, and design intelligent behavior for their characters in the Artificial Intelligence course.
+Game Development Bachelor’s In the Game Development bachelor's degree program, students learn the programming languages and theory needed to become professional game developers and engine builders.
+They conduct human-computer interaction research and apply recommendations to software development in Applied Human-Computer Interaction, discover the relationship between programming languages and hardware in Computer Organization & Architecture, create and render content for real-time 3D games in 3D Content Creation, and design intelligent behavior for their characters in the Artificial Intelligence course.

-Students in the Simulation & Visualization program study and design virtual systems for a variety of disciplines.
-They learn how to create the physical components of simulation systems in the Microcontrollers class, use 3-D design software and CAD/CAM equipment in Digital Fabrication, discover groundbreaking VR and AR theories and technology in the Virtual and Augmented Reality course, and design and assemble their own simulation system in Project and Portfolio VII.
+Simulation & Visualization Bachelor’s Students in the Simulation & Visualization program study and design virtual systems for a variety of disciplines.
+They learn how to create the physical components of simulation systems in the Microcontrollers class, use 3D design software and CAD/CAM equipment in Digital Fabrication, discover groundbreaking VR and AR theories and technology in the Virtual and Augmented Reality course, and design and assemble their own simulation system in Project and Portfolio VII.

 Tech-Forward Facilities